AbdelrhmanSamir6633/Gravity-Bookstore-End-to-End-Data-Warehouse-and-BI-Solution/README.md

 The Gravity Book Store DWH model is designed to support **sales performance analysis**, **customer insights**, **shipping efficiency evaluation**, and **time-based reporting**.
 This model enables the business to make data-driven decisions and optimize operations.

 ### 1.2 Key Business Questions

-1.2.1. **Sales Performance:**
+#### 1.2.1 Sales Performance
 - What are the total sales generated over a specific period?
 - Which books are the best-selling, and which are underperforming?
 - How do shipping costs impact overall profitability?

-1.2.2. **Customer Behavior:**
+#### 1.2.2 Customer Behavior
 - Who are the most frequent customers, and what are their purchasing patterns?
 - Which cities or countries generate the most sales?
 - How do customer demographics influence sales?

-1.2.3. **Shipping Efficiency:**
+#### 1.2.3 Shipping Efficiency
 - Which shipping methods are most cost-effective and efficient?
 - Are there delays or issues with specific shipping methods?
 - How does shipping method choice correlate with customer satisfaction?

-1.2.4. **Time-Based Analysis:**
+#### 1.2.4 Time-Based Analysis
 - What are the sales trends over time (daily, monthly, quarterly, yearly)?
 - Are there seasonal patterns in book sales?
 - How do sales perform during holidays or special events?

 ## (2/7) OLTP Database Description